hos6236/hos6236.github.io/_posts/2017-09-19-qtlMapping.md

  In this section, we pointed out four  QTL mapping methods implemented in the ``R/qtl`` package.
 They have been widely used in the last decade in animal, plant and human research.
 Exception the Single Marker Analysis approach, all interval mapping methods require the prior establishment of a linkage genetic map (linking the concepts discussed in the last class about the importance of linkage mapping).

  In this [link](https://github.com/hos6236/hos6236.github.io/blob/master/classes/QTLmapping_2.pdf) is possible to access a short ``R/qtl`` tutorial created by Ivone de Bem Oliveira.
-Please, use this material as a reference to guide you in the exercises.
 If you want to get more in deep into this topic, be sure to access the material signed by **Karl Bromam**.
 He is an active researcher in this area and in this [link](http://www.rqtl.org/) it is possible to have information about complete tutorials, books and discussion groups on the subject.
 In the author's [github page](https://github.com/kbroman) there are further information.

 Below, a brief report about the methods discussed in class.